 Following on from my cold and calculated list of top ten countries for coasters, I thought it would be good to follow up with some warm and fuzzy (weather permitting) examples of the actual coasters that each one has to offer, a top ten within a top ten as it were.

+Obviously I have a skewed perspective (hugely negative of course) on why you should come here for coasters because I don’t need to.
+I am here.
 The first few on the list definitely wouldn’t be my go to rides for a pure coaster fix in the UK as that would almost entirely revolve around just one or two parks.
 So here’s our most interesting, unique and (generally) enjoyable rollercoasters, not necessarily in the order of favouritism.

 I know, Vekoma Looper.
 No one really wants that.
 This one is disturbingly smooth though and the layout and location couldn’t be more unusual, with the station literally hovering over a street corner, complete with both a fish ‘n’ chip and a betting shop.
 How British.
 There’s also the world’s biggest SLC wrapped around it, but all I’ll say is good luck with that one.

 Stand up coasters of any type are getting very rare throughout the world now and this is the only remaining Intamin version still in operation.
-There are far better examples out there, but I believe it’s a sensation you need to at least try in as many forms as possible in order to appreciate the best (Togo).
+There are farbetter examples out there, but I believe it’s a sensation you need to at least try in as many forms as possible in order to appreciate the best (Togo).
 This park has already given up on its other major thrill coaster (no big loss), so grab it while you can.

 Formerly known as Clone Zone, this Caripro Batflyer is more dark ride than rollercoaster and more haunted walkthrough than dark ride.
 You’ll be hard pressed to find another one of these (Top 10 coaster reasons to visit Indonesia?
 It’s on my bucket list).
 It recently had an overhaul and now includes guns so I can’t speak for it currently, but I trust that they’ve kept it equally weird and wonderful.